JavierSegoviaCordoba/AndroidLayoutSubfolders/README.md

 We can use less code if we use `.listFiles()` because we don't need to add the main and second folders.

-You never have not to add the "layout" folders
+You never have not to add the "layout" folders to the gradle.